ainblockchain/ain-blockchain/JSON_RPC_API.md

 **Parameters**

+An array of objects with a property:

+- ref: `String` - reference path

 **Returns**

-The Array of data/rule/owner data/function hash at each path.
+The array of data/rule/owner data/function hash at each path.
 The order will be preserved, and if there isn't data present at the path, `null` will be at the path's index.

 **Examples**